Artillex-Studios/Documentation/Writerside/topics/AxTrade-Configuration.md

 * How far apart the two players can be from each other?
 * Set to -1 to disable

+### shift-click-send-request (default: true)

+* Should shift + right clicking on another player send them a trade request?

 ### number-formatting.mode (default: 0)

 * 0 - formatted (customizable, look at the formatted part)